 The Associate of Arts in Christian Studies prepares men and women for lay leadership roles in the local church or parachurch ministry.
-The associate degree program has a required Foundational Core of twenty-four (24) semester hours, a Christian Studies Core of thirty (30) semester hours, and six (6) hours of unrestricted electives as part of the program of study.
+The associate degree program has a required Foundational Core (FC) of thirty (30) semester hours and a Christian Studies Core of thirty (30) semester hours.
+Nine (9) of the Christian Studies hours are electives restricted to Christian Studies.
 The associate program requires the successful completion of sixty (60) semester hours.

-Christian Studies Core (30 Hours)
+Christian Studies Associate's Degree (30 Hours)

 Dept Number Name Credit Hours

 CRS 101 Biblical Literacy 3

 CRS 102 Christian Thought 3

 CE 201 Introduction to Christian Education 3

 CE 301 Church Administration 3

 CE 305 Worship Leadership 3

 СН 201 Introduction to Church History 3

-CM 301 Evangelism and Church Growth 3
+СМ 301 Evangelism and Church Growth 3

 Choose 9 Choose 9 Hours from BIB, CE, CM, CH, PHIL, and PS with the Approval of the Advisor

 9

-Choose 6 Choose 6 Hours of Unrestricted Electives

-6